davnotdev/mepeyew/README.md

 Then, implement `run_wasm` exactly as shown in this repo.
 This is very important as this project depends on my fork of `run_wasm` and NOT the original crate.

+Of course, you can use `wasm-pack`, `trunk`, or whatever else you'd like.

 ## Road Map